urosh1g/ehc-forum/libs/common/dtos/README.md

-# common--post
+# common--dtos

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build common--post` to build the library.
+Run `nx build common--dtos` to build the library.